Inside: Looking for the perfect Christmas bucket list? Over 100+ fun ideas will help you plan a memorable Christmas. Plus free printable to download!

 94. Hang Christmas lights.
 Even better make your house look better than the National Lampoon’s Christmas Vacation.
 Order your lights here.

 95. Upgrade Your Christmas House Lights to a Christmas Light Show.
 Thankfully, technology has greatly improved and you do not need to be an engineer to figure it out.
 You can pick this up and quickly set your lights to music.

 96. Pick a New Scent for the Holidays.
 Personally, I like peppermint.

 97. Buy Cute Christmas Dish Towels.
 This is a simple decoration tip from the pros.
 With this simple purchase, it looks like your house has been staged for the Pinterest perfect Christmas dinner.

 Shopping Place for Holiday Activity

-Every bucket list has gifts on it, so time to get your shopping done!
+Every bucket list has family Christmas gifts on it, so time to get your shopping done!

 98. Create your Christmas Budget List.
 While this may not be on the top of your list, this is a very important money management tip to master.
-Learn how to make a Christmas budget that works for you.
+Learn how to do Christmas on a budget.

 99. Shop for Christmas Gifts.
 This is a great time to find gifts for your friends and family.
 No need to rush, but shop early if possible!
 Amazon has a ton of gift ideas that are easy on the wallet too!
 Find a list of the best Christmas gifts under $10 for kids.